-360 Degree Feedback Process - Recommended Methods
+360 Degree Feedback Process: Recommended Methods

 One of the great debates about 360-degree feedback is how to collect the data, administer the chosen method of data collection, and provide feedback to the participants.
 If you are offering a 360-degree feedback process, the method you use to collect and share the information will make or break your process.

 - How much training will raters receive about filling in the instrument and how to provide meaningful feedback?
+They need to understand the powerful impact obtained when they use specific examples of employee behavior either functional or dysfunctional behavior.

 - What code of conduct regarding feedback given will the organization espouse?
+Think of words such as honest, truthful, professional, kind, respectful, caring, and genuinely interested as words to describe the tenor of the feedback.

 The 360 Degree Feedback Process Overview